zeyudsai/BayesPprobit/README.md

 ---

-*This README was generated to provide a comprehensive overview of the **BayesPProbit** package, its features, and how to get started.
+*This README was generated to provide a comprehensive overview of the **BayesPprobit** package, its features, and how to get started.
 For more detailed information, please refer to the package documentation and vignettes.*
 ```

 ---